-Fidan is a second year PhD candidate in Comparative Literature (Islamic and Middle Eastern Studies) at the University of Edinburgh.
+Fidan is a third year PhD candidate in Comparative Literature (Islamic and Middle Eastern Studies) at the University of Edinburgh.
 Her doctoral research is currently being supervised by Dr. Fabien Arribert-Narce and Dr.Ines Aščerić-Todd.

 January 2021 - Present - PhD., Comparative Literature (Islamic and Middle Eastern Studies), University of Edinburgh